 I encourage you to make an appointment and come and talk to me if you have questions or concerns about the course or your performance in it.
 I am here virtually every day; you are welcome to drop by.
 If you would like an appointment, you can make one after class, or if you call or email me and I am not available, leave your number--I will return your call or email as promptly as possible.
-Please use email if you have a long-distance number.
-If you call me or send me an e-mail, you can expect a response from me fairly quickly (certainly no later than the next day unless I am sick or out of town which happens only rarely), or you email me or call me Friday evening or on the weekend, in which case I will return your email or call on Monday-I do not typically check email on the weekends.
-I also have a class on Wednesday mornings.
+If you call me or send me an e-mail, you can expect a response from me fairly quickly (certainly no later than the next day unless I am sick or out of town which happens only rarely).
+I do not typically check email on the weekends.
+If you call me or email me Friday evening or on the weekend, I will return your email or call on Monday.
 Please do remember that on occasion the university computer system goes down and this may delay my response.
 Please follow-up if you don't get a response-sometimes messages are lost in cyberspace.
 In any event, I appreciate follow-up reminders.